 Towards a Comprehensive and Robust Micromanipulation System with Force-Sensing and VR Capabilities

 Authors: Georges Adam, Subramanian Chidambaram, Sai Swarup Reddy, Karthik Ramani, David J. Cappelleri

-Subramanian Chidambaram is a Ph.D student in the School of Mechanical Engineering at Purdue University.
-Prior to joining the C Design lab, he obtained his Master’s from the School of Aeronautics and Astronautics also from Purdue and a Bachelor’s degree in Mechanical engineering from Vellore Institute of Technology, India.
-His current research interest involves exploring Human-Computer Interactions and Digital interface development for Augmented Reality (AR), embedding Artificial Intelligence (AI) in AR interface development, Skill transfer through AR, tangible interfaces and geometric modeling.
-In the past, he has also conducted research on developing tools that guide novices to design analyze and fabricate functional load-bearing structures.
+Subramanian Chidambaram is a Ph.D. student in the School of Mechanical Engineering at Purdue University.
+Before joining the C Design lab, he obtained his Master’s from the School of Aeronautics and Astronautics with a Minor in computational science and engineering from Purdue and a Bachelor’s degree in Mechanical engineering from Vellore Institute of Technology, India.
+His current research interest involves exploring Human-Computer Interactions and Code-less Digital interface development for Authoring Augmented Reality (AR) and Virtual Reality (VR) content, Collaboration with AR/VR, and instructional design for skill transfer using immersive reality and 3D User Interface.
+In addition, he has co-authored papers on tangible interfaces.
+In the past, he has also researched developing geometric modeling tools that guide novices to design, analyze and fabricate functional load-bearing structures.